-Arcturus Therapeutics Holdings Inc. (the "Company") is a global clinical-stage messenger RNA medicines company focused on development of infectious disease vaccines and significant opportunities within liver and respiratory rare diseases.
-The Company became a clinical stage company during 2020 when it announced that its Investigational New Drug ("IND") application for ornithine transcarbamylase ("OTC") deficiency was deemed allowed to proceed by the U.S. Food and Drug Administration ("FDA"), and its Clinical Trial Application ("CTA") candidate LUNAR-COV19 was approved to proceed by the Singapore Health Sciences Authority.
+Arcturus Therapeutics Holdings Inc. (the "Company") is a late-stage global clinical messenger RNA medicines company focused on the development of infectious disease vaccines and significant opportunities within liver and respiratory rare diseases.
+The Company became a clinical stage company during 2020 when it announced that its Investigational New Drug ("IND") application for ornithine transcarbamylase ("OTC") deficiency and its Clinical Trial Application ("CTA") candidate LUNAR-COV19 were approved by applicable health authorities.